KRR-Oxford/DeepOnto/docs/intro.md

 There are two modes for Ontology Alignment (or Matching; OM): `global_match` and `pair_score`. `global_match` aims to compute mappings given two input ontologies and `pair_score` is for scoring provided class pairs.

 > Precision, Recall, and F1 are frequently used in evaluating `global_match` whereas ranking-based metrics like Hits@K and MRR are used in evaluating `pair_score`.
+See our incoming publication (to-be-updated) for detailed guidance of ontology matching evaluation.

 ### Global Matching